Table of Contents [TOC]

 In this article, we’ll take a look at some of the most effective ways to optimize your WooCommerce store in order to maximize conversions.
 While a faster site won’t sell your products on its own, it will help you cut down on lost sales and get more from your marketing budget.

-But first, let’s find out how your site is currently performing.
+But first, let’s find out how to Speed up your WooCommerce Store.

 Finding Out the Health of Your WooCommerce Store